Bolata: Culture and tourism

 Remains of an ancient settlement and evidence of life dating back to 400 BC have been found in the caves of Bolata, as well as the Maltese Cross - a testimony to the trade of the Second Bulgarian Kingdom with Venice and Genoa.
 Also discovered are stone circles, sacrificial stones, rock caves - dwellings.
 The beach is also widely known as a dive site.
 A steep path to the north ascends to the top of the rock wall, offering a view of the entire gorge.

-Today the beach is popular with locals and tourists alike.
-It has fine sand and warm clean water.
-Behind the beach itself, however, the remnants of a once-public establishment and public toilet (which continues to be used today as a toilet) significantly spoil the experience.
-The human presence in this protected area has left a serious imprint on all sorts of junk.
+Today the beach is popular with both locals and tourists.
+It has sand and warm, clean water.
+Behind the beach, however, the remnants of a once-public establishment and public toilet (still used today) spoil the experience.
+Human presence in this protected area has left imprint of all sorts of junk.